If retirement seems to be coming up too fast and you don’t think your plans are in place, these questions might help you get back on track.

 Deciding when to retire is one of the most important choices you will ever make, but too many people have had their heads in the sand when it comes to retirement planning.

-If you’re approaching retirement age and haven’t started planning for retirement, there may be steps you can take to help.
+If you’re approaching retirement age and haven’t started planning for retirement, there may still be steps you can take.